 respectively.
 Unfortunately, this functional suffers from two problems: (i)~even if it is continuous and differentiable at $r_s=1$, the second derivative is discontinuous and higher derivatives diverge.
 This unphysical behavior can be problematic in the calculation of second- and higher-order response properties.
 It also leads to slow convergence in numerical quadrature.\cite{Lehtola2022:JCP:174114} (ii)~Truncated numerical values were given for both $C$ and $D$,\cite{Misawa1965:A1645} that have found their way into several implementations of this functional.
 Unfortunately, these approximate values lead to some small artificial discontinuities in the functional.
 Although the functional still appears to be used, we recommend migrating to better-behaved functionals such as \xcref{LDA;C;PW}, instead.

 \xclabel{LDA;C;BJ89}{1989}{Barbiellini1989:JPCM:8865} By considering a system of two electrons with opposite spins that interact only when their separation is smaller than a cutoff distance $r_{\text{c}}$, a non-local expression for the correlation potential $v_{\text{c}}$ was obtained by \citet{Barbiellini1989:JPCM:8865}.
-Then, by making a correspondence between the HEG and such two-electron systems filling the whole space, numerical values obtained with the non-local potential were fit by using a local potential that has a form given by the functional derivative of the \xcref{LDA;C;WIGNER} functional.
+Then, a correspondence was made between the HEG and such two-electron systems filling the whole space.
+The numerical values obtained with the non-local potential were fit using a local potential, whose form is given by the functional derivative of the \xcref{LDA;C;WIGNER} functional.
 For the corresponding correlation functional (\cref{eq:ldacwigner}) this led to the parameters $a=0.18647$ and $b=1.89173$.

 \xclabela{LDA;C;PW}{LDA;C;PW;RPA}{1992}{Perdew1992:13244,Perdew2018:PRB:79904} \citet{Perdew1992:13244} proposed a new LDA correlation functional \cite{Perdew1992:13244,Perdew2018:PRB:79904} that tried to simplify and remove some of the deficiencies of the previous \xcref{LDA;C;VWN} and \xcref{LDA;C;PZ} forms.
 This functional uses the more precise spin-interpolation given by \cref{eq:vwnsi}, but with a $r_s$-dependence of {\it minus} the spin-stiffness $-\alpha_c(r_s)$ and of the paramagnetic and ferromagnetic correlation energy densities that is given by